75. Department of Education (DoEd) Regulations for Human subject Research

 Updated Oct.
 4, 2019

-DoEd adopted the Common Rule, Subparts B, C, and D with additional directives to protect the privacy of educational records (see FERPA policy below) and the rights of families and students (see PPRA policy below).
+DoEd adopted the Common Rule (at 34 CFR 97), and Subpart D with additional directives to protect the privacy of educational records (see IRB policies for FERPA and exceptions to FERPA) and the rights of families and students (see IRB policy for PPRA).

 For research that purposefully requires inclusion of children with disabilities or individuals with mental disabilities as research subjects, DoEd regulations require the reviewing IRB to include at least one person primarily concerned with the welfare of these research participants.
-The University IRBs comply with this additional regulation.
+The University IRB complies with this additional regulation.